Attstar2021/live-life/README.md

 #### Frequent User Goals

-1. As a Frequent User, I want to check to see what comments I got.
+1. As a Frequent User, I can check what comments I got for my posts.
+2. As a Frequent User, I can Follow a profile I like.
-2. As a Frequent User, I want to check if there are any new intersting posts from anyone easily on top without scrolling through old posts.
+3. As a Frequent User, I cab check if there are any new intersting posts from anyone easily on top without scrolling through old posts.
-3. As a Frequent User, I want to  create posts so that I can share my thoughts and  with the online community.
+4. As a Frequent User, I can to  create post, update or delete a post so that I can share my best with the online community.
-4. As a Frequent User, I want to view the details of a single post so that I can learn more about it

-   ### Design
+## Design
-       #### Colour Scheme
+### Colour Scheme and Typography
-        -   The two main colours used are yellow and green.
+  * The two main colours used are yellow and green.
-        -
-   #### Typography
-        -   The DM Sans font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
+  * The DM Sans font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 DM Sans is a clean font, so it is attractive and appropriate.

 ### Wireframes

-    ####  Home Page Wireframe -
+####  Home Page Wireframe

-    - Main Page
+##### Main Page

 ![wireframe (2)](https://user-images.githubusercontent.com/91749477/205432409-7f88467a-9bf4-4252-977b-bda54a0a1e4d.png)

 - Sign in & Sign up